 So we live in a society ruled by symbolic capitalists, al-Gharbi writes, but significantly populated by people they deplore.
 The result is polarization and mutual disdain, with each side unwilling to give the other a fair hearing or take responsibility for its own sins and errors.

 It reminds me of nothing so much as my daughters’ sisterly conflicts.
 Though I will not name names, one of my children is fiery and hot-tempered, while the other is into covert ops.
 Though they’re each guilty of instigating arguments, over the years I’ve learned that some of the trickiest situations to navigate start with the quiet provocateur deliberately pushing her less-restrained sister over the edge.
-When I intervene, she’s all innocence: “What did do?
+When I intervene, she’s all innocence: “What did I do?
 She should have better self-control.”

 It’s easy to exclusively blame the child with the explosive reaction.
 It’s also, often, a mistake.
 And the same is true on a much larger scale.
 Yes, MAGA fanaticism is a problem.
 Racism and storming the Capitol are wrong.
 But the “deplorables” have real concerns that deserve to be heard, not manipulated and inflamed by opportunistic politicians.
 To refuse to listen to the story beneath the noise of outrage—even when the outrage is offensive and crass—only drives us further apart.